 Let’s look at some hand injury settlements.

-Driver Gets $125,000 for Hand Fracture and Other Injury
+Driver Gets $125K Settlement for Hand Fracture (and other injury)

 See a case where a driver got a $125,000 for a broken 5th metacarpal in his hand after a car crashed into his car.
 He had ORIF surgery to fix it.